 - Facts relevant to your story, including injury and passenger information

-- Extenuating or circumstantial facts to build scientific verifiability, such as anything you noticed before the accident that may have been out of place
+- Extenuating or circumstantial facts, such as anything you noticed before the accident that may have been out of place

-- Nothing untrue whatsoever (better to say “I don’t know” than risk saying something false)
+- No inaccuracies (better to say “I don’t know” than risk saying something false)

-Early warning about any potential errors on an accident report may save you a headache, hassle, and financial risk later on.
+Catching any potential errors on an accident report may save you a headache, hassle, and financial risk later.
 If you noticed an error in your accident report, there may still be time to take remedial steps to correct it.
-The officer who wrote the report has discretionary authority on whether to attach your addendum, which is important to understand early in the process.
+The officer who wrote the report has discretionary authority on whether to attach your addendum, which is important to add early in the process.

 At times, a police officer may miswrite something on the accident report.
-Typographical errors – such as misspellings of a name, license or insurance number, or similar pertinent fact—do not have a significant effect on the case.
+Typographical errors – such as misspellings of a name, license or insurance number, or similar pertinent facts – do not have a significant effect on the case.

 Informational exclusions or miscommunications are serious issues that often require an addendum to the report.
-These corrections typically fall on the reporting officer to allow your addendum, so keep this in mind as you contact the police precinct to attempt to amend your accident report.
+The reporting officer must allow your addendum, so keep this in mind as you contact the police precinct to attempt to amend your accident report.

 For example, if you mentioned being injured or in pain to the police officer and it was not listed in the report, you may want to request an addendum to create a paper trail to verify your claims later in court.